bic-berkeley/psych-214-fall-2016/introducing_nipype.rst

     pip3 install --user nipype

-After this has run, check that you can import nipype with:
+After this has run, check that you can import Nipype with:

 .. nbplot::

     >>> import nipype

-We are interested in the nipype ``interfaces`` sub-package.
+We are interested in the Nipype ``interfaces`` sub-package.
 Specifically, we want the interfaces to the SPM routines:

 .. nbplot::

     >>> from nipype.interfaces import spm

-Our first job is to make sure that nipype can run MATLAB.
+Our first job is to make sure that Nipype can run MATLAB.
 Let's check with a test call:

 .. nbplot::
+    :run-parts: () if not have_matlab else 0

     >>> import nipype.interfaces.matlab as nim
     >>> mlab = nim.MatlabCommand()